canonical/sphinx-docs-starter-pack/docs/explanation/components.rst

 .. meta::
-    :description: Learn about what Starter Pack is made
+    :description: A breakdown of Canonical's Sphinx Starter Pack that covers its constituent elements and their purpose.

 .. _explanation-components:

 Starter pack components
 #######################

-Starter pack is template of a `Sphinx <https://www.sphinx-doc.org/en/master/>`_ project, it provides a layout of the project's file structure, a theme, and all the necessary dependencies.
+The Starter Pack is a template `Sphinx <https://www.sphinx-doc.org/en/master/>`__ project.
+It provides the default layout for a new project's file structure, a theme, and all the necessary dependencies.

 Sphinx
 ======

-`Sphinx <https://www.sphinx-doc.org/en/master/>`_  is the core documentation build engine that converts reStructuredText or Markdown files into HTML.
+Sphinx is the core documentation build engine that converts reStructuredText or Markdown files into HTML.

 `docs/conf.py` is a configuration file that defines the properties of the Sphinx project such as project metadata and dependencies.